 Some men find it lasts for weeks but it can go on for months.

 Different types of immunotherapy can leave you very tired afterwards.
-They can also make you sick in the stomach and feel like you need to throw up.
+They can also make you feel sick to your stomach and feel like you need to throw up.
 Staying hydrated and getting enough rest is critical.
-Immunotherapy is not offered in Australia, but check with your doctor if you’d like more information about how it works.

 People on active surveillance often don’t have many physical problems — but they may still deal with anxiety, stress and depression.
 These issues can make it harder to stay active and take care of yourself — and put you at risk for fatigue.
 If you’re feeling exhausted all the time, it’s also possible there’s something else going on.
 Talk to your doctor about fatigue and what you can do to regain energy.

 On its own, watchful waiting does not cause fatigue.